-Pathways to Medicine is a widening participation programme run in conjunction with the Sutton Trust at Hull York Medical School.
-The programme supports talented Year 12 students who wish to pursue a career in medicine.
+Pathways to Medicine is a widening participation programme run in conjunction with the The Sutton Trust at Hull York Medical School.
+The programme supports talented sixth form/college students who wish to pursue a career in medicine.

-Students for Pathways to Medicine are recruited from schools and colleges across the Hull York Medical School region.
+Students for Pathways to Medicine are recruited in year 12 from schools and colleges across the Hull York Medical School region.

-As part of Pathways to Medicine, students will:
+As part of Pathways to Medicine, you will:

 - Have access to e-mentoring from a current undergraduate

-- Have the opportunity to attend a range of other events and activities with us
+- Have the opportunity to attend a range of other virtual events and activities with us

 - East Riding of Yorkshire